A revisit to some basic concepts for the complete understanding of physical quantities and their mathematical handling

-This paper is concerned with unambiguous understanding of physical quantities at a basic level where one is to deal with mathematical symbols linked to scientific concepts.
-With a view to forming a clear and unambiguous understanding of physical quantities and their mathematical handling, a revisit has been made to some of the well-known notations/concepts such as: (i) symbols for physical quantities, (ii) quantity calculus, (iii) principle of unit-independence, and (iv) various kinds of physical equations.
-The fact that a prior knowledge about quantity calculus, principle of unit-independence and the notations for physical quantities is essential to mathematically handle physical quantities has been emphasized along with considering the importance of numerical value equation for physical quantities.
+This paper is concerned with an unambiguous understanding of physical quantities at a basic level where one is to deal with mathematical symbols linked to scientific concepts.
+To form an unambiguous understanding of physical quantities and their mathematical handling, a revisit has been made to some of the well-known notations/concepts such as: (i) symbols for physical quantities, (ii) quantity calculus, (iii) principle of unit-independence, and (iv) various kinds of physical equations.
+The fact that prior knowledge about quantity calculus, the principle of unit-independence, and the notations for physical quantities is essential to mathematically handle physical quantities has been emphasized, along with considering the importance of numerical value equations for physical quantities.

 Downloads